-In this example, based on the birth history example, there are four entries representing the three living children born in the last five years and one child who died.
+In this example, based on the birth history example, there are four entries representing the three living children born in the last three/five years and one child who died.
 The first two entries are twins.
 They both have a health card and have dates reported for BCG, DPT 1 & 2, and Polio 1 & 2 vaccinations, but neither DPT3, nor Polio 3.
 There was, however, a mark on their health cards, indicating that they had both received a measles vaccination, but no dates had been recorded for them.
 The dead child had no vaccination card and had received no vaccinations.
 The other living child has a health card that the respondent could not produce; the child had received some vaccination according to the respondent -- BCG, Polio 1 and DPT 1.
-In the two weeks prior to the interview, the first child listed had an episode of diarrhea that lasted 6 days, accompanied by blood in the stools, visited a private doctor and also saw a traditional healer; the mother treated the child by increasing the quantity of fluids the child was given, but reduced the number of breastfeedings.
-The second child had a cough or difficult breathing in the two-four weeks prior to the interview, but was not treated for it, although the respondent did visit a pharmacy for advice or treatment for the diarrhea for the child.
+In the two weeks prior to the interview, the first child listed had an episode of diarrhea that lasted 6 days, accompanied by blood in the stools, visited a private doctor and also saw a traditional healer; the mother treated the child by increasing the quantity of fluids the child was given, but reduced the number of breast feedings.
+The second child had a cough in the two weeks prior to the interview, but was not treated for it, although the respondent did visit a pharmacy for advice or treatment for the diarrhea for the child.
 The cough lasted five days, but was not accompanied by rapid breathing.
-The fourth-third child had a fever in the two weeks prior to the interview, visited a government health center and a private doctor, and was treated with antimalarials.
+The fourth child had a fever in the two weeks prior to the interview, visited a government health center and a private doctor, and was treated with antimalarials.

 The height and weight table contains information relating to children born in a specified period prior to the interview.
-The period used is five years, i.e., 0 to 59 months prior to the interview. country-specific, but is usually 3 to 36 months prior to interview.
-In some countries the period is 0 to 36 months, 3 to 60 months or 0 to 60 months.
+The period used is three/five years, i.e., 0 to 35/59 months prior to the interview.
 The entries are in reverse order, such that the youngest child is reported first.
 All live births in the period are included in the table, including children who have subsequently died.